-Phillip Hammond, Chancellor of the Exchequer has considered the introduction of tax in order to create a fair environment for high street retailers, compared to online businesses.
+Phillip Hammond, Chancellor of the Exchequer has considered the introduction of an e-tailer cardboard tax in order to create a fair environment for high street retailers, compared to online businesses.
 In a recent interview with Sky News, the Chancellor expressed the need to ensure that “the high street remains resilient” and that “taxation is fair between businesses doing business the traditional way and those doing business online.”

 With this being said, Phillip also expressed a need to re-evaluate and negotiate International tax treaties with the majority of the online businesses being international companies.

 The Environmental Minister has been hesitant to voice the levies that would be put in place.
 Aside from Amazon’s couriers potentially collecting the boxes whilst they do their rounds posing as one idea, another idea includes calculating the level of tax to be incurred based on the value generated.

 Here at Quickbox, we take our Corporate social responsibility (CSR), sustainability and packaging very seriously.
 To reduce wastage, we understand that one size doesn’t fit all, which is why we have a custom box calculator.
 This custom box calculator means that we can produce packaging perfectly sized for your goods with minimum waste.